“No music, no life.”

 Digitize selected posters, photographs, business records and correspondence, and transcribe interviews for online access.

 Open collection for research, viewing, and listening to interested scholars, fans, and the public.

 Create an online community where former employees and fans can share their personal stories, photographs and mementos about the world’s first music superstore: https://www.facebook.com/TowerRecordsProject.

 Actively seek items that capture the Tower experience from former employees, musicians, and fans – photographs, oral histories, and artifacts.

 Conceptualize and plan a nationwide traveling exhibit on Tower Records, debuting in Sacramento and traveling to San Francisco, Los Angeles, Washington D.C., New York and other cities.

 Create partnerships with allied institutions to implement exhibit plan and select host sites.

 “It’s the end of the world as we know it.
 Thanks for your loyalty.”

 – Sunset Boulevard store marquee, October 2006

-All donations are appreciated, whether your budget allows a single vinyl record, or a multi-platinum hit.
-Give what you can, and get recognized as a Tower Records Project supporter.
-Read more about our donation and incentive levels below.
+All donations are appreciated, give what you can, and get recognized as a Tower Records Project supporter.
 Donate now.
 Tower to the people!